MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 rgName="<msdocs-tutorial-rg-00000000>"

 # Get a list of all Azure storage accounts that allow blob public access.
-# Notice the backticks and escape characters needed for boolean values.
 az storage account list --resource-group $rgName `
                         --query "[?allowBlobPublicAccess == ``true``].name"